Gamua/Starling-Extension-Particle-System/README.md

 Demo-Project
 ------------

 The `demo`-directory contains a sample project.
-To compile it, add a reference to the Starling library and add the source directory that contain the particle system classes.
+To compile it, add a reference to the Starling library and add the source directory that contains the particle system classes.

 The project contains 4 sample configurations.
-Switch between configurations in `Demo.as` by changing the code in the constructor:
+Switch between configurations in `Demo.as` by hitting the space bar.

-    var psConfig:XML = XML(new FireConfig());
-    var psTexture:Texture = Texture.fromBitmap(new FireParticle());

 Sample Code
 -----------